ADACS-Australia/Astroinformatics_Hobart2017/README.md

 The lesson material here is adapted from the [data carpentry python for ecologists lessons](http://www.datacarpentry.org/python-ecology-lesson/) and collated into an ipython notebook.
 The notebook will be filled in by the instructor during the lesson.
-Students are encouraged to copy this repo and save their own final version with all the material added during the lesson.
+Students are encouraged to copy this repo and save their own final version with all the code added during the lesson included.

 ## Content